TESSEorg/ttg/README.md

 ## Execute TTG

 To execute a TTG we must make it executable (this will declare the TTG  program complete so no additional changes to the flowgraph are possible).
-To execute the TTG its root TT must receive at least one message; since in this case the task does not receive either task ID or data the message is empty (i.e., void):
+To execute the TTG its root TT must receive at least one message; since in this case the task does not receive either task ID or data, the message is empty (i.e., `void`):

 ```cpp
   ttg::make_graph_executable(tt);